-Text Books: Schafer: Essentials of Histology.
+Text Books: Schäfer: Essentials of Histology.
 (Latest edition).
-Paterson: Manual of Embryology.
 Jordan-Ferguson: Text Book of Histology.

-3. (a) Experimental Physiology.-First Term, Friday, 2.30-4.30 p. m.
+(a) Experimental Physiology.-First Term, Friday, 2.30- 4.30 p. m.

 This course is intended for students of the second year.
 It is designed to give the students a practical acquaintance with the methods of the graphic recording of physiological phenomena.